 One advantage of working with a real estate agent is that they can help you determine the price of your home.
 They do this by doing what is called a Comparative Market Analysis which considers the recent sold prices of nearby homes into account while adding or subtracting costs based on the features of your home.
 You can do one yourself by taking a look at recent sold data near you.

 Selling your home without a real estate agent can be daunting; at Sweetly, we try to make real estate easy.
 We’ll purchase your home on your time frame at appraised value less our fee with our Swift Sale, or if you would like to test the open market, we have our Listing With Confidence.

 It starts with an appraisal to determine the current value of your home.
 Get 90% of current value on the moving day you choose PLUS the balance of our resale price (less our standard commission).
 Skip all the showings, interruptions, home fix-ups.
 Just choose the day you want to move.
-We pay 90% of appraisal (If you buy your next home with Sweetly, we’ll pay 91%.) on the day you choose, then resell the property and pay you the full balance – even if it’s higher than the original appraisal.
+We pay 90% of appraised value on the day you choose, then resell the property and pay you the full balance – even if it’s higher than the original appraisal.

 A traditional listing allows you to test the market with your price.
 A listing with Sweetly comes with it’s own set of perks.

 - Test the market with confidence, knowing you’ll have a Swift Sale available if your home doesn’t sell.

 Start with an appraisal to know the current value of your home.
 Then, decide ‘how’ you want to sell, BUT before you do, you can shop at your pace to find the right house.
 Beat out any competing buyer because you won’t need a ‘condition of sale’ so your offers are stronger without spending extra money.
 Once you have a firm purchase you can sell your house to Sweetly on a day that works best for you.